Skip to main content

 While much emphasis is placed on adhering to maximum speed limits, it is equally essential to recognize the dangers and consequences of driving too slow on UAE highways.
 Although it is common sense to slow down where necessary and follow the speed limit in residential areas in Dubai, for instance, this section will discuss the minimum speed limits in the UAE and explain the risks associated with driving at a significantly slower pace than the flow of traffic.

-Minimum speed limits on UAE highways generally fall within the range of 60 to 80 km/h, depending on the type of road or highway.
-These limits are implemented to ensure smooth traffic flow and reduce the likelihood of accidents caused by slow-moving vehicles.
-Driving too slow can cause confusion and frustration among other road users, potentially leading to dangerous situations, such as sudden lane changes, tailgating, or aggressive overtaking maneuvers.
+Driving too slowly can cause confusion and frustration among other road users, potentially leading to dangerous situations, such as sudden lane changes, tailgating, or aggressive overtaking maneuvers.

+Generally, the fine for driving below the minimum speed limit on highways is set to AED 400.
 Drivers should always maintain a speed within the posted limits, keeping up with the flow of traffic while remaining vigilant of their surroundings.
 By adhering to both maximum and minimum speed limits, drivers can contribute to a safer driving environment for all road users in the UAE.

 Driving on UAE highways requires a keen understanding of the speed limits and regulations across different emirates.
 To ensure your safety and the safety of other road users, it is crucial to follow these helpful tips while navigating the UAE's expansive road network: